Welcome to today's edition of the Rush 24-7 podcast.

 Thank you very much.

-Thank you for taking my call, Rush, triple digit dittoes here from the desert.
+Thank you for taking my call, Rush Triple Digit Dittos here from the desert.

-Um you mentioned uh about the temperatures here in the desert and that you've experienced them in Las Vegas.
+You mentioned about the temperatures here in the desert and that you've experienced them in Las Vegas.

-You know, this this the week prior to this one, which this is a mini heat wave that we're having right here, and we've just reached the record l yesterday of 116 degrees.
+You know, the week prior to this one, which this is a mini heat wave that we're having right here, and we've just reached the record yesterday of 116 degrees.

-They were showing temperatures in red way above average, global warming.
+The whole week prior, they were showing temperatures in red, way above average, global warming.

-We didn't even come close to 120, and there is a difference between 116 and 120 because I also have a residence down in Lake Havasu City where it regularly reaches a hundred and twenty degrees.
+We didn't even come close to 120, and there is a difference between 116 and 120 because I also have a residence down in Lake Havasu City where it regularly reaches 120 degrees.

 Yes, I know that's the whole point.